How to value a business: 6 proven valuation methods

 - requires comprehensive records of capital expenditures and cash flows

-Use the discounted cash flow method for businesses with significant equipment, property, or technology investments where maintenance costs vary from year to year.
+Use DCF for businesses with significant equipment, property, or technology investments.

 6. Entry-cost valuation

-The entry-cost method asks what it would cost to start a business like the one being valued.
-If you could build an equivalent business for $50,000, then the existing business is probably worth $50,000 too.
+Entry-cost valuation asks what it would cost to start a business like yours from scratch.
+If you could build an equivalent business for $50,000, then your existing business is probably worth at least $50,000.

 Factors that affect business value